nikivivi9/Practical-Data-Analysis-Portfolio/Simulation Study/README.md

 ### Project Description

 This study, conducted in collaboration with Dr.Zhijin Wu, aims to explore optimal experimental design under certain budget constraint to maximize the precision of the treatment effect estimation, specifically focusing on how varying parameters such as sampling costs, between- and within-cluster variability, and underlying outcome distributions impact the precision of treatment effect estimates.
 By employing a comprehensive simulation framework, we will investigate the trade-offs between the number of clusters and the number of observations per cluster.
 We consider scenarios with normally distributed outcomes and extend the analysis to Poisson-distributed outcomes, reflecting a range of potential real-world application and providing more applicable insights for designing efficient and cost-effective CRTs.
+The full report can be found [here](../Simulation%20Study/Report/CRTs%20Simulation%20Study.pdf).

 ### Methods